StormyGalaxy/wzloadout/README.md

 - **`.env.local`**: Used for defining environment variables for your local development.
 Values here override those in `.env.example` and are not committed to Git.
 Ensure sensitive keys are stored securely.
 - **`tsconfig.json`**: TypeScript compiler options for the project.
 It defines how TypeScript files are transpiled into JavaScript, including target ECMAScript version, module system, JSX processing, and path aliases.
 - **`public/manifest.json`**: Defines your Progressive Web App (PWA) settings.
 It allows users to add your website to their home screen, and specifies icons, theme colors, and display mode.
-- **`public/sitemap.xml`**: Provides a map of your site's pages to search engines.
-Essential for SEO, ensure it's updated as you add or remove pages.
+- **`out/sitemap.xml`**: It's automatically generated during the build process by the next-sitemap package.
+Configuration for these can be found in `next-sitemap.config.js`.
+These files provide a map of your site's pages to search engines and control crawler access, which is essential for SEO.
+- **`next-sitemap.config.js`**: This file configures the next-sitemap package, which automatically generates sitemap.xml and robots.txt files during the build process.
+You can customize options such as your site's URL, which paths to include or exclude, and robots.txt rules here.

 ## Monorepo Structure